-At first glance, there’s no reason that this should be the case — after all, it’s not like anyone bred Miniature Poodles for combat.
-Whatever the reason, though, there certainly seems to be a link between smaller breeds and aggressive tendencies.
+At first glance, there’s no reason that this should be the case; after all, it’s not like anyone bred Miniature Poodles for combat.
+Whatever the reason, though, there certainly seems to be a link between small breeds and aggressive tendencies.

 4. Owner Interaction

-There is any number of reasons that this might be the case.
+There are several reasons that this might be the case.
 Some owners feel like their small pup can’t do much damage, so there’s no real point in training them, while others might think that it’s cute to see a tiny pup posturing aggressively toward a much larger dog.

-It might be cute — until the larger dog decides that they’ve had enough.
-The fact is, not training your small dog makes it much more likely that they’ll meet an untimely end.
-A small dog that bites children — even if the damage isn’t severe — is more likely to be ordered to be put down, and one that starts fights with Rottweilers is more likely to end up dying of the injuries sustained in said fight.
+It might be cute—until the larger dog decides that they’ve had enough.
+The fact is that not training your small dog makes it much more likely that they’ll meet an untimely end.
+A small dog that bites children—even if the damage isn’t severe—is more likely to be ordered to be put down, and one that starts fights with Rottweilers is more likely to end up dying of the injuries sustained in said fight.

-Another factor involved here is that first-time owners seem more likely to adopt smaller dogs, under the mistaken impression that they’re easier to raise.
-Many small breeds are incredibly stubborn, while larger dogs can be agreeable and easy to please, so don’t make any assumptions.
+Another factor involved here is that first-time owners seem more likely to adopt small dogs under the mistaken impression that they’re easier to raise.
+Many small breeds are incredibly stubborn, while large dogs can be agreeable and easy to please, so don’t make any assumptions.
 Do your research, get the breed that’s right for you, and don’t be afraid to ask a pro for help if you need it.

 What’s the Verdict?
 Why Are Smaller Dogs More Aggressive Than Larger Ones?

-If you own a smaller dog, then you need to take extra care to be sure that they’re well-behaved and taken care of.
+If you own a small dog, you need to take extra care to be sure they’re well-behaved and taken care of.
 They can be every bit as fun and cuddly as their larger counterparts, but only if their humans know how to behave too!